-Psychologist Beverly Hills & Laguna Beach
+Psychologist Beverly Hills & Laguna Beach, California

 Always remember that gratitude is the greatest antidote to many ills.
 One cannot be grateful and depressed at the same time.
-Also, when you have true faith in yourself, you can banish doubt and the constant worrying.
+Also, when you have true faith in yourself and take daily action, regardless of how big or small, yet consistent most importantly, you can banish doubt and constant worrying.
 Fretting is utterly useless as well as destructive and paralyzing.
 There’s a better way, make sure you do what you need to do to take care of your most precious asset – you.
 If you’ve had trouble with an area of your life, you may need professional help, support, and accountability.

 After spending the first 15 years of my life in Athens, Greece with a depressed mother and a workaholic father, I developed a strong interest in human behavior and effective Couples & Individual Cognitive-Behavioral Therapy (CBT).
 As a young man, I chose to attend San Francisco State University for my undergraduate work.
 While at SFSU, I earned my Bachelor’s Degree in Clinical Psychology.
 Ready to leave the fog behind, I decided to move to sunny Southern California and enroll at Antioch University, Los Angeles Master’s Clinical Psychology Program.
 From there, I completed my studies by earning a Doctorate at Ryokan College in Clinical Psychology.

-Marriage & Couples Counseling Los Angeles
+Marriage & Couples Counseling Los Angeles, California